-The Shield comes in two models and its peripherals can also be bought separately, and there’s know a tablet that can be thrown in the mix too.
+The Shield comes in two different flavors and its peripherals can also be bought separately, and there’s even a tablet that can be thrown in the mix if thats your thing.
 To avoid all the confusion and to ensure you pick up the best priced deal for whatever you need, here's a breakdown of how the Nvidia Shield family all pans out.

 Nvidia Shield deals - accessories